MILF Manor: Season 1 (2023)

+Season 2 (2024)

 Reception

 Naomi Fry wrote in The New Yorker that MILF Manor "might be a new low for reality TV, perhaps even a rock bottom", stating that the show's premise was "only slightly less outlandish than 'MILF Island,' featured on NBC's 30 Rock, back in 2008."

-Daniela Neumann, the managing director of the London-based production company behind the idea for the show, said that she doesn’t understand “what all the fuss is about" and that the series is about "female empowerment, erasing the double standard stigma of older women dating younger men, that everyone on the show had a good time, and that every man is someone’s son."
+Daniela Neumann, the managing director of the London-based production company behind the idea for the show, said that she does not understand "what all the fuss is about" and that the series is about "female empowerment, erasing the double standard stigma of older women dating younger men, that everyone on the show had a good time, and that every man is someone's son."

-The show currently has a 17% rating on Rotten Tomatoes, wherein critics describe it as "psychological torture" and "Freudian Horror".
+The show currently has a 14% rating on Rotten Tomatoes, where critics describe it as "psychological torture" and "Freudian Horror".